dewcservices/dewcservices.github.io/README.md

-# DEWCBok - DEWC Body of Knowledge
+# DEWCBoK - DEWC Body of Knowledge

 Using GitHub Pages and MKDocs.